jegny100/FitnessApp/README.md

 Self-quantification itself can also be split up into sub-activities (Almalki, Gray & Sanchez, 2015): First the collected data is managed, which includes digital or analog storage as well as organising it in a manner that makes it understandable for the user (and/or any self-quantification systems that interact with it).
 Then, users can reflect on data, by which they derive meaning from it.

 > For sake of convenience, you may write down your sleeping schedule on a notepad next to your bed.
 Since these notes are very cluttered, you decide to copy them into a table in a separate notepad, in chronological order.
 This is managing your data.
 Once you have collected a sufficient amount of data points, you sit down with your notes, think of any questions you have, and see how your notes can answer them.
 By this you are reflecting on your data.

+This breakdown of self-quantification fitted our idea of what our app should do really well.
+It furthermore gave us an in through being less focused on the psychology of physical health and exercising itself, but on the handling of the resulting data and information.
+With this perspective, we could relate the subject to other fields of study.
+As many of you will likely already have experienced, finding a path from the knowledge you already have to what you’re trying to learn can be a huge boost, and we felt the same.
+In particular we looked at the study of knowledge management.
+Probst (1998) defined the building blocks of knowledge management, which consist of an inner and outer cycle of activities.
+Self-quantification can assist in two activities of the outer cycle: Knowledge Measurement becoming Data Management and Knowledge Goals becoming Reflection on Data.

 <details>
 <summary markdown="span">Why go into so much detail?</summary>
 Splitting self-quantification (and later topics that will be brought up) into all these sub-tasks might seem nitpicky at first.
 It is however very useful when trying to incorporate it into another service, such as we will be doing shortly.
 By looking at the process in detail, we can ensure that we do not miss any important components and really understand how the whole concept is supposed to function.